Adding Positive Credit History to Your Credit Report

 Use Your Accounts the Right Way

 Don't be afraid to start small.
-Expect to get only small credit limits and loan amounts, in the beginning, i.e. less than $1,000.
+Expect to get only small credit limits and loan amounts, at the beginning, i.e. less than $1,000.
 Creditors and lenders will give you more credit once you’ve shown that you can be responsible with a little bit.
 Once you've successfully opened a credit card or loan, don’t use up too much of your available credit and pay back what you borrow on time each month.